 Every node on the canvas is independently configurable from a side panel: choose a model, write a prompt, bind tools, set output format, define conditions.
 You can see exactly what runs, in what order, and why.
 Change any of it by clicking.

 When something breaks, you can see where.
 When requirements change, you add or swap a node rather than rewriting from scratch.
+Every change in the editor updates the underlying AG2 configuration, so the diagram is never just a sketch — it's the source of truth.

 What You Can Wire Together